-He’s committed to making each of his proposals as personal as he can so he records a personalised introduction video for each and every client and embeds the video on the introduction page of his proposal.
+He’s committed to making each of his proposals as personal as he can so he records a personalised introduction video for each and every client and embeds the video on the executive summary page of his proposal.

-He takes personalising each proposal seriously much like _____ but does it in his own way.
-He personalises each cover dependant on the client and project.
+He takes personalising each proposal seriously but does it in his own way.
+He personalises each cover depending on the client and project.
 I love this.

 It was a little story of a guy called Jamie, and Jamie oddly enough had the same goals as the imaginary prospect and it only made sense we’d share this story seeing as we helped Jamie achieve all his goals.

-We launched feature blocks in January of 2017 and they’ve been used in almost every business proposal that’s been sent since.
+We launched feature blocks in January 2017 and they’ve been used in almost every business template and business proposal that’s been sent since.
 An absolutely massive hit.